 If you had a friend or family member make your cosplay for you, you can present the costume as their model, however, the award will be given to the creator of the costume, and we’ll leave it to you to divide up any awards you receive.
 Both the creator and the model must be registered attendees of Naka-Kon.

-Note: Naka-Kon will not issue additional awards if you are part of a group.
+Note: Naka-Kon will not issue additional awards if you are part of a duo or group.

 - Craftsmanship Contest entrants are assigned a time slot based on their class.
 All judging will take place on Saturday before the contest.